antoniopedrofraga/carpool-simulation/README.md

 ## Description

 This project was developed under the **Systems Modelling and Simulation** course @ FEUP.
 For a more concrete information you can read the project [scientific paper](./report/simulation-carpool-system.pdf).
-We used a **BDI like** and a **FIPA like** frameworks in order to control and exchange messages bettween the several simulation agents.
+We used a **BDI like** and a **FIPA like** frameworks in order to control and exchange messages between the several simulation agents.

 [![Simulation Video](./README/video.png)](https://www.youtube.com/watch?v=z3BzHFrmHy8)